Z-Reyes/serverless_function_assessment/README.md

 If you merely insert the url into either the command or browser, the function will return a WhoIS call on your IP address, by default.

-If you insert an IP address at the end of the url as a path parameter (i.e.: <URl>/<IP Address>) the function will return a WhoIS call on the specified IP address.
+If you insert an IP address at the end of the url as a path parameter (i.e.: \<URl\>/\<IP Address\>) the function will return a WhoIS call on the specified IP address.
 Input is scanned for invalid values.

-Since WhoIS calls can return a lot of data, and at this point I do nothing to format them, there's an additional query parameter you can add at the end of your resource to 'trim' the amount of returned data.
+Since WhoIS calls can return a lot of data, and at this point I do nothing to format it, there's an additional query parameter you can add at the end of your resource to 'trim' the amount of returned data.
 To make use of this, add a "?trim=true" to the end of your resource.
 This works regardless of if a path parameter was called.

 As of right now, the trimming functionality is very specific to the string of data being passed.
 Specifically, it searches for key words to retrieve certain pieces of data.